beeanerd/water-clarity-detection/README.md

 # Water Clarity Detection
-This project aims to automatically provide a numerical value to gague water quality using only an image and a ruler.
+This project aims to automatically provide a numerical value to gauge water quality using only an image and a ruler.
 The processing will be done client side through a mobile app, but a web implementation is also planned where an image will be allowed to be uploaded.
 ### Currently Working On
 - Decluttering Hough Line Transform Output
 ### Working